 If you’re trying to make a decision when selecting a breed for a pet’s listing on Adopt-a-Pet.com, consider using the closest match to one of the top searched-for breeds — see our lists below!
-Of course be truthful, but instead of just “Terrier mix (Unknown type, small)” if the pet might be a Yorkie and Chihuahua mix, pick those two breeds instead.
+Of course be truthful, but instead of just “Terrier mix (Unknown type, small)” if the pet might be a Yorkie and Chihuahua mix, pick one of those two breed as the 1st breed instead.
 Why?
 Most people using Adopt-a-Pet.com search by breed: 63% of dog searches and 50% of cat searches select a breed.
-(Bonus tip: Dogs who have both a primary and a secondary breed selected will come up in searches for both breeds, getting seen by more adopters.
-So if the dog is a mix, choose both a primary and secondary breed.)
 More people seeing your pets means more chances at a great home!

 Data from 2019 and historical data below that!